Creating an Exhibition

 Adding Blocks

-To add a new Block, click the + icon toward the bottom of the page and choose a type.
-Try adding a few different types and check out the Universal Editor options for each of them.
+To add a new block, click the + icon toward the bottom of the page and choose a block type.
+Try adding a few different types and check out the Floating Editor options for each of them.

 Let's add an Objects Block.

 At left, you’ll see the primary images for your exhibition objects.
-Drag and drop into your sections, and reorder objects as necessary.
-Save when you’re finished.
+Drag and drop them into your sections (if you have them), and reorder objects as necessary.
 You can always come back to the Object Manager if you want to make updates.

 If you need to edit any object data, you can click on the title of the object in the Object Manager to go directly to that object's page.

-Let’s go back to the Builder (in the menu below the exhibition title), then to the Structure tab at left, and select Object Layout.
+Let’s go back to the Builder (in the menu below the exhibition title), then to the Structure tab at left, and under Global Elements, select Object Layout.

 This is where you’ll set up the display format to be used for every single exhibition object.
 Think of this as a template for displaying object information and object media files.

-Click one of the Object Fields (Object Artist, Object Date, etc.).
-This will open the Universal Editor.
-You can decide whether or not you want show the Field Label (for example, the word "Artist" or "Date"), and you can make updates to Typography, Colors, and Spacing.
+Click one of the Object Fields (Artist, Date, etc.).
+This will open the Floating Editor.
+You can decide whether or not you want to show the Field Label (for example, the word "Artist" or "Date"), and you can make updates to Typography, Colors, and Spacing.

 Add a new Object Field by clicking the + icon below.
 Select Object Field.
-This will bring up the Universal Editor where you can select a new field for display.
-The fields you see are generated by the Exhibition Blueprint.
+This will bring up the Floating Editor where you can select a field for display.
+Here, we're selecting Credit Line.
+The fields you see are generated by the Over the Moon Exhibition Blueprint.

 When you preview an object, you’ll see the primary image, data, and any additional media files you've added.